jobtalle/myr.js/README.md

 Alternatively, **myr.js** can be installed as an NPM package using `npm install myr.js`.

 # Initialization
 **myr.js** can be initialized by calling the `Myr` function, which requires a canvas element as an argument.
 All global functions and objects are members of the returned object.
-I call this object a **myr.js** context.
+I call this object a **myr.js context**.
 The provided canvas must support *WebGL 2*.

 Initialization would typically look like this:
 ```javascript